goors/zte_routers_delete_sms/README.md

 This Python script allows you to fetch SMS messages from a ZTE modem and delete them automatically.

+### I can do same in ui so why this repository exists?

+I created this repository because I encountered performance issues with the ZTE modem's UI when trying to manage a large number of SMS messages.
+The modem's interface became unresponsive and failed to open the SMS inbox when there were too many messages.

+Despite being able to perform the same actions (like deleting messages) through the UI, the UI simply couldn't handle the large volume of messages, causing frustration and inefficiency.
+This repository provides an alternative way to interact with the modem via API calls, automating the process of managing and deleting SMS messages directly without relying on the UI.

 ## Requirements

 - Python 3.9 or higher